Introduction

 Moon

-Mark Gee is an amazing night photographer.
+Mark Gee is a great night photographer.

 Rango

 Here is a quite unique example of a warm moon in a full CG feature film.
 It is my personal favorite and probably the most beautiful night in CG History.
 Emotion, storytelling and framing at their best levels !
-Please take a couple of minutes to enjoy this clip from Rango (Director : Gore Verbinski, DP : Roger Deakins) :
+Please take a couple of minutes to enjoy this clip from “Rango” (Director : Gore Verbinski, DP : Roger Deakins) :

-Roger Deakins, one of the most famous cinematographer, has been hired as a DP on Rango, Wall-e and How to train your dragon.
+Roger Deakins, one of the most famous cinematographer, was hired as a “cinematography consultant” on “Rango“, “Wall-e” and “How to train your dragon“.
 It is the proof that cinematography between live-action and PBR cartoon have things in common.
-I’ll use many examples from him in my book.

 Day for night

-If the Moon is warmer than the Sun in the real world, then why most nights in movies are blue ?
+If the moon is warmer than the sun in the real world, then why most nights in movies are blue ?
 One possible reason would be purely scientific : humans have poor night vision.
 We have seen in the first chapter about the retina, which is composed of rods and cones :

 - Cones are active at higher light levels, are capable of color vision and are responsible for high spatial acuity.